Sheri Johnson

-Sheri L. Johnson is an American psychologist who is a Distinguished Professor and a Chancellor's Professor at the University of California, Berkeley.
+Sheri L. Johnson is an American psychologist who is Distinguished Professor and Chancellor's Professor at the University of California, Berkeley.
+She is known for her work on bipolar disorder, particularly the psychological mechanisms that predict the onset and escalation of mania.
 She was elected Fellow of the Association for Behavioral and Cognitive Therapies and American Association for the Advancement of Science.

 Early life and education

 Johnson was an undergraduate student at Salem College.
 She moved to the University of Pittsburgh for her doctoral research, where she studied inconsistent communication.
 She was a postdoctoral fellow at Brown University, where she was appointed assistant professor in 1993.

 Research and career

 In 1995, Johnson joined the University of Miami where she taught psychology.
 Her research aims to identify factors that predict depression and mania.
 Her studies on mania have explored reward sensitivity and goal engagement, demonstrating that both increase in individuals with bipolar disorder.
 She has also investigated impulsivity and its occurrence during intense emotional states, revealing that emotion-related impulsivity is linked to various pathologies, including aggression and suicide.
 She was appointed Professor of Psychology at the University of California, Berkeley in 2008, promoted to Distinguished Professor in 2021 and Chancellor's Professor in 2022.

 Johnson develops novel interventions for people with bipolar disorder.
 She worked with the Wellcome Trust to investigate the role of healthy lifestyles in bipolar disorder, based on the observation that physical health is a predictor for bipolar outcomes.